twellspring/aws-saas-factory-identity-and-routing-with-eks-and-istio/README.md

           https://tenantb.example.com/bookinfo
        ```

-       j.
+       h.
 Because of self-signed TLS certificates, you may received a certificate related error or warning from the browser

-       k.
+       i.
 When the login prompt appears:

           In the browser windows with the "istio-saas" profile, login with: